codacy/codacy-coverage-reporter/docs/index.md

 ### Uploading multiple coverage reports for the same language {: id="multiple-reports"}

-If your test suite is split in different modules or runs in parallel, you must upload multiple coverage reports for the same language.
+If your test suite is split in different modules or runs in parallel, you must upload multiple coverage reports for the same language either at once or in sequence.

+!!! tip
+    Alternatively, it might also be possible to merge the coverage reports before uploading them to Codacy, since most coverage tools support merging or aggregating the coverage data.
+For example, use the [merge mojo for JaCoCo](http://www.eclemma.org/jacoco/trunk/doc/merge-mojo.html).

+#### Uploading multiple reports at once {: id="multiple-reports-once"}

-To do this, specify multiple reports by repeating the flag `-r`.
+Upload multiple partial coverage reports with a single command by specifying each report with the flag `-r`.
 For example:

 ```bash
 bash <(curl -Ls https://coverage.codacy.com/get.sh) report \